 The Council was established by a decision of the Nordic Ministers for Co-operation in September 2012.

 Nordic Welfare Research is a scientific journal published by Norwegian publishing house, Universitetsforlaget, on commission by the Nordic Welfare Centre.
 Nordic Welfare Research will issue two publications per year.

 Research contributions look at Nordic welfare issues and contain original research contributions written in Swedish, Norwegian, Danish and English.
 Publication in the journal is meritorious and all articles are peer reviewed, meaning that they are reviewed by researchers outside the editorial team.

 Nordic Studies on Alcohol and Drugs (NAD) is a peer-reviewed journal for social science research into alcohol and drugs and associated policies.
 The journal focuses on alcohol and illegal drugs, but also covers tobacco and gambling.
 Articles are published in English and Scandinavian languages.
 The online open access version is published by DeGruyterOnline.

 With an increasing number of articles published in English, the journal also has a popular scientific website at www.popNAD.com publishing in Scandinavian languages only.

 Nordic Alcohol and Drug Researchers’ Assembly (NADRA)

-The Nordic Alcohol and Drug Researchers’ Assembly (NADRA) is organized by the Nordic Centre for Welfare and Social Issues.
+The Nordic Alcohol and Drug Researchers’ Assembly (NADRA) is organized by the Nordic Welfare Centre.
 The aim of the biannual assembly is to gather primarily Nordic researchers working with alcohol and drug related issues to discuss research on trends and developments in consumption, prevention and treatment.